vin4y-git/3d-model-playground/README.md

 An interactive web app built with threejs, mediapipe computer vision, web speech API, and rosebud AI.

+- Say "drag", "rotate", "scale", or "animate" to change the interaction mode
+- Pinch fingers to control the 3D model
+- Drag/drop a new 3D model onto the page to import it (GLTF format only for now)

 [Video](https://x.com/measure_plan/status/1929557612191768623) | [Live Demo](https://collidingscopes.github.io/shape-creator-tutorial/)

 ## Requirements